OpsResearchLLC/cl-opsresearch/README.md

 # cl-opsresearch
-Common Lisp library for Operations Research
+Common Lisp system for Operations Research

 Tested with SBCL and ABCL.